Wendy van Dijk: Ushi Hirosaki

-Controversy

 Ushi's mannerisms and personality are based on common Asian and Japanese stereotypes.
 Ushi has been the subject of criticism.
 Bloggers have derided Ushi and describe her as a cruel and racist "yellowface" caricature.
 A review of Ushi Must Marry in the Dutch newspaper Het Parool drew further attention to the more controversial aspects of the character.
 "Then there are the racial stereotypes," wrote reviewer Mike Peek.
 "Sacha Baron Cohen as Borat makes you laugh at the people he approaches.
 His role is a cover.
 But in Ushi Must Marry the characters themselves are the main source of humor.
 Who laughs at a Japanese person unfamiliar with 'splaakgeblek,' especially in the year 2013?"
 NRC Handelsblad film critic André Waardenburg went even further and called the movie a "new low in Dutch film history."
 Following its release in theaters, Ushi Must Marry was widely panned by other film critics and it also sparked a discussion about the continued popularity of racial caricatures in Dutch culture.

-Blackface

 In 2009 Van Dijk created a character called Lucretia Martina or Dushi; a black woman working in television from the Antilles.
 For this character Van Dijk, who is white, dressed up in blackface, for which she was called out as racist, and put on a fatsuit.
 Broadcaster RTL considered using Dushi to promote the island of Curaçao, which was 'greatly discouraged' by then Health and Education minister for Curaçao Omayra Leeflang.
 In 2019 Van Dijk again faced serious backlash and was again called out for being racist when she posted a picture of Dushi on Instagram for the #10yearschallenge.
 The post has since been removed.